yuriechan/grpc-workspace/02-online-courses/02-grpc-microservices/06-grpc-server-streaming/notes.md

 protoc calculator/calculatorpb/calculator.proto --go_out=plugins=grpc:.
 ```

-Now, we can implment the `server.go`: need to implement a new function
+Now, we can implement the `server.go`: need to implement a new function

 ---